 1. You have to drink 15 drinks per day to get your value.

-No way!
 Fifteen drinks is your limit, not your break-even.
-As far as alcoholic drinks go, it only takes about 5 per day to “break even” on the cost of the Carnival drink package.
-But Carnival’s CHEERS package also includes non-alcoholic drinks (like bottled water, specialty coffees, Powerades, milkshakes, energy drinks, etc.), meaning you could get more than your money’s worth without hitting the booze too hard.
+As far as alcoholic drinks go, it only takes about 5 cocktails per day to “break even” on the cost of the Carnival drink package.
+And that’s not even considering all the non-alcoholic beverages that are included, meaning you can actually get more than your money’s worth without hitting the booze too hard.

 2. It’s unlimited.